Sam Ansley: Recovery

 McEachern recovered and reclaimed the starting position, and Ansley took a few snaps the next week against Texas A&M, but that would be the end of his playing career.
 After Ansley's 1978 redshirt season, he returned in the spring running second team behind Donnie Little.
 Ansley separated his shoulder in a spring scrimmage and ultimately had rotator cuff surgery after the 1979 season.

 The following spring, a knee injury to McEachern had Ansley leading the Longhorn offense in practice.
 But McEachern recovered and Ansley was redshirted the next season.
 He never made the roster again.
 He finished with a 2-0 record as a starter.

-Professional career
+Later life

 After graduating from Texas, he went into the oil and gas industry working for Clayton Williams Jr.; Sanchez O'Brien Oil and Gas; Coba Investments, Corp and Energy Marketing Services; and Lonestar Midstream, L.P.